rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Witch.md

 Três cópias ilusórias suas aparecem.
 As duplicatas ficam ao seu redor e imitam suas ações, tornando difícil para um inimigo saber quem atacar.
 Você recebe +6 na Defesa.
 Cada vez que um ataque contra você erra, uma das imagens desaparece e o bônus na Defesa diminui em 2.
 Um oponente deve ver as cópias para ser confundido.
 Se você estiver invisível, ou o atacante fechar os olhos, você não recebe o bônus (mas o atacante ainda sofre penalidades normais por não enxergar).

 - **+2 PM:** aumenta o número de cópias em +1 (e o bônus na Defesa em +2)..
 - **+2 PM:** além do normal, toda vez que uma cópia é destruída, emite um clarão de luz.
 A criatura que destruiu a cópia fica ofuscada por uma rodada.
-Requer 3º círculo..{{pageNumber,auto}}
+Requer 3º círculo..

+### Incite Greed (3 MP)
+<div class="spell-tags">trickery occult</div>

+*3rd Circle*
+- **Execução:** Action
+- **Alcance:** 6sqr
+- **Alvo:** DURATION: Cena
+- **Resistência:** PRE
+___

+When you cast this spell, you present the gem used as the material component and choose any number of creatures within range that can see you.
+Each target must succeed on a PRE saving throw or be charmed by you until the spell ends, or until you or your companions do anything harmful to it.
+While charmed in this way, a creature can do nothing but use its movement to approach you in a safe manner.
+While an affected creature is within 5 feet of you, it cannot move, but simply stares greedily at the gem you present.At the end of each of its turns, an affected target can make a Wisdom saving throw.
+If it succeeds, this effect ends for that target.

+- **+0 PM:** Placeholder.{{pageNumber,auto}}
 \page
 [Spells](#p5)
 ### Infestation (0 MP)